-We will support you to claim Universal Credit if you are out of work, however if you are not eligible to claim Universal Credit due to your pending Home Office Immigration Status in the U.K. or are 16 or 17 years old, we will offer you a weekly essential living allowance (ELA).
+We will support you to claim Universal Credit if you are out of work, however if you are not eligible to claim Universal Credit due to your pending Home Office Immigration Status in the U.K., we will offer you a weekly essential living allowance (ELA).
 This payment will be the equivalent to state benefits, and you will be expected to use this for your essential living costs such as food, including rent and household utility bills.
 These bills could include gas, electricity, and water.

 If you have a Kent card upon transfer because your Social Worker has applied for this, then we can continue making payments on that.
 However, if you are already 18 and have not got this, the essential living allowance payment will need to be arranged by your Personal Adviser.
-Once you have leave to remain and become entitled to claim Universal Credit, it is important that you do so as quickly as possible as you will no longer be entitled to ELA and Your Social Worker or Personal Advisor will need to cancel your Kent Card, any overpayments made to the card will be requested to be paid back.

 Should your Home Office Immigration Status become appeal rights exhausted, your essential living allowance will be changed to £40 per week.
-This will also cease once a Human rights Assessment has been completed or where you are no longer entitled to a service from us.
-At this point you will need to seek financial support from the Home Office.